 Because Danny Lloyd was so young and since it was his first acting job, Stanley Kubrick was highly protective of the child.
 During the shooting of the movie, Lloyd was under the impression that the film he was making was a drama, not a horror movie.
 In fact, when Wendy carries Danny away while shouting at Jack in the Colorado Lounge, she is actually carrying a life-size dummy so Lloyd would not have to be in the scene.
 He only realized the truth several years later, when he was shown a heavily edited version of the film.
-He didn't see the uncut version of the film until he was 17 - eleven years after he'd made it.
+He did not see the uncut version of the film until he was seventeen - eleven years after he had made it.

 Despite Stanley Kubrick's fierce demands on everyone, Jack Nicholson admitted to having a good working relationship with him.
 It was with Shelley Duvall that he was a completely different director.
 He allegedly picked on her more than anyone else, as seen in the documentaries Making 'The Shining' (1980) and Stanley Kubrick: A Life in Pictures (2001).
 He would really lose his temper with her, even going so far as to say that she was wasting the time of everyone on the set.
 She later reflected that he was probably pushing her to her limits to get the best out of her, and that she wouldn't trade the experience for anything - but it was not something she ever wished to repeat.

 For the scenes when we can hear Jack typing but we cannot see what he is typing, Stanley Kubrick recorded the sound of a typist actually typing the words "All work and no play makes Jack a dull boy".
 Some people argue that each key on a typewriter sounds slightly different, and Kubrick wanted to ensure authenticity, so he insisted that the actual words be typed.